karthitcts/python-flask/README.md

-# jovian-careers-website
+# This is website for WEBQ automation framework capabilities
-A careers website for Jovian
+Test Automation framework for WEBQ products